Twinbo/Signals-and-Data-Autumn-2025-student/README.md

 You are of course free to use your own methods of pulling and such, but using this method automatically stashes and reapplies your local changes.
 Meaning:

-1. Git doesn't bitch about you not having commited or stashed your changes
+1. Git doesn't complain about you not having commited or stashed your changes
 2. Git does not overwrite your precious changes to existing weeks (in case we change something in the previous weeks to fix and error, for example)
 3. **HOWEVER** in the case of 2. it *might* lead to merge conflicts and the like, as your local changes are applied willy-nilly on the remote changes.